 And in the second part, drawn out and called forth, we begin the unwinding, unbinding, with God’s help.
 And it is frightening, to uncover the stench of our own sin, the times when we have not respected the dignity of every human being, when we failed to see Christ in all people, and we are unwinding and unbinding with God’s help, spiralling into a fresh, clean, living skin, life unbounded.

 There are two parts to the story.
 There is the call of Jesus, “Lazarus, come out!”
 There is the dead man walking, new life calling him forth, a new beginning.
 Then, only then begins the unbinding, the unwrapping of the layers of death and sin, the gift of newness, of surprise and of unbounded life beneath all of those layers.
 It starts with a little bit of wiggle room, and it continues, to unwind and unbind, until Lazarus is fully seen and all present know that he is really and truly alive: “and let him go,” says Jesus; into life untethered.

 Jesus wept; but not for ever.
-He knows the truth of new life, life untethered, life unbounded, and that is what he gives to Lazarus, and that is what he offers to the Pharisees, if they but knew it, to the communion of all the saints, and that is what he gives to each of us.
+He knows the truth of new life, life untethered, life unbounded, and that is what he gives to Lazarus, and that is what he offers to the Pharisees, to the communion of all the saints, and that is what he gives to each of us.